 I saw a young Korean girl wearing a Native American costume at the Korean Night Market.
 It made to ponder if minorities have a pass card to cultural appropriation.

 Koreatown Night Market

 Mr. Squigglekins and I went to the Koreatown Night Market.
 We ate at the trendy Ramen Burger, the Pho Burger, Acai bowl, and other specialty delights.

 Is it ignorance on the girl’s parents?
 I mean she looked to be eleven years old, so I don’t think she would understand the concept of cultural appropriation.
-But I also don’t think her parents would understand cultural appropriation if they were born in another country.
+But I also don’t believe her parents would understand cultural appropriation if they were born in another country.
 Asian cultures tend to have a conservative outlook rather than a progressive outlook.

-I was slightly sad to see she was wearing a Native American costume, but its likely she didn’t know what she was wearing could be seen as disrespectful.
+I was slightly sad to see she was wearing a Native American costume, but it’s likely she didn’t know what she was wearing could be seen as disrespectful.